pilotmoon/popclipweb/site/dev/snippets.md

 print('Hello, ' + os.environ['POPCLIP_TEXT'] + '!', end='')
 ```

-An alternative way to specify a shell script is to put a shebang (`#!`) line at
+An alternative way to specify a shell script's interpreter is to put a shebang
-the top, in which case, the `interpreter` field is not needed:
+(`#!`) line at the top, in which case, the `interpreter` field is not needed:

 ```python
 #!/usr/bin/env python3